 You and your partner may feel self-conscious about breastfeeding in public but it can be done without anyone noticing.
-Your partner can lift her top from the waist and perhaps use a blanket, scarf or shawl.
+You can lift your top from the waist and perhaps use a blanket, scarf or shawl.
 It can look as if your baby is just having a cuddle.